 Why Is The Olive Garden Marinara Sauce So Good?

 The best Italian cooking is simple yet delicious.
 That is a great way to describe this recipe for traditional Olive Garden Marinara Sauce.
-There is nothing complicated about this recipe, but the authentic flavors will impress you and your guests.
+It is not complicated, but the authentic flavors will impress you and your guests.

 What Makes This Copycat Version of Marinara Sauce Perfect for So Many Different Recipes?

 A great thing about this marinara sauce is that it is so basic.
-It contains no onions, celery, or other vegetables that can appear in some marinara recipes.
+It does not contain onions, celery, or other vegetables that can appear in some marinara recipes.

 Ingredients For Copycat Olive Garden Marinara Sauce